Purdon stable celebrates huge night at Addington

-Champion trainer Barry Purdon was deflecting all the praise for a massive night at Addington on Friday to the younger stars of his team — both human and equine.
+Champion trainer Barry Purdon was deflecting all the praise for a massive night at Addington on Friday to the younger stars of his team.

-Purdon says while any stable is always a team effort so much of the praise for the two huge wins have to go to Phelan, with plenty of in-race help from Zachary Butcher, a former long-time stable employee and still their No.1 driver.
+Purdon says while any stable is always a team effort so much of the praise for the two huge wins have to go to Phelan, with plenty of in-race help from Zachary Butcher, a former long-time stable employee and their No 1 driver.

 "Zac drove both those horses great, particularly Merlin the way he controlled the pace," said Purdon.